 What is adverse credit?

-How you might get adverse credit in the first place
+Why you might have adverse credit

-It’s not only late or failed repayments which can negatively impact your credit score, as adverse credit can also be triggered by factors such as bankruptcies.
-There’s also the possibility of fraudulent activity or mistakes on your report which can cause adverse credit, so it’s important to always be aware of any changes to your score.
+There’s also the possibility of fraudulent activity or mistakes on your report which can cause bad credit, so it’s important to always be aware of any changes to your score.
+Equally, you may have a weak score if you don’t have a substantial enough credit history.
+So, it’s just as important to put effort into building one.

-• Experian
+- Experian

-• Equifax
+- Equifax

-• TransUnion
+- TransUnion

-If you notice that your credit score is deemed poor or very poor, you likely have adverse credit.
+If you notice that your credit score is deemed ‘poor’ or ‘very poor’, you likely have adverse credit.
 You can also check your score with your credit card lender as many issuers give borrowers a free score check.

 The effects of adverse credit